recdnsfp/recdnsfp.github.io/index.md

 Our goal is to identify hijacked resolvers by analyzing their fingerprints, in order to increase safety of Internet users.
 To do that, we utilize data collected via RIPE Atlas (atlas.ripe.net).

 # Solution
+# Untitled

+Our solution to the problem is based on observing characteristic features in replies to DNS queries.
+A hijacked server will likely run different software than the legitimate server, thus it should be possible to spot some small differences in server behavior.
+We build “fingerprints” of recursive DNS servers, or “feature vectors”.
+Next, we use machine learning algorithms to train computer to be able to discern between a legitimate server and a hijacked one.

+For that purpose, we use the following features:

+* Querying for “dnssec-failed.org”
+    * This domain has invalid DNSSEC records, thus a validating resolver should reply with an error.
+Instead, we’ve seen servers replying with NOERROR and redirects us to rogue IP addresses.
+    * We record the following features: request time (how long it took), reply size, header flags, rcode, counts of records in each section of DNS reply.
+* Querying for a non-existent domain
+    * The server should reply with NXDOMAIN.
+    * We record: request time, reply size, rcode.
+* Querying for DNSKEY with a 512-byte response size limit.
+(RFC 4034)
+    * The server should set the TC (truncated) flag in the response.
+Google servers don’t send any replies in such a case.
+    * We record: time, size, header flags, rcode.
+* Querying for NSID (RFC 5001)
+    * If configured to do so, the server should give its DNS Name Server Identifier.
+    * We record: time, header flags, rcode.
+* CHAOS TXT queries for bind.version and hostname.bind (RFC 4892)
+    * The server may reply with information on the software and/or host running the resolver.
+    * We record: times, sizes, rcodes, and binary flags if the query succeeded.
+* Querying for “whoami.akamai.com”
+    * The query should return the IP address of the resolver, as seen by the authoritative DNS servers run by Akamai.
+    * We record: request time, AS number of the resolver IP.
+* Checking if the resolver supports IPv6-only sites.
+    * It is possible to setup a domain that could be resolved only if the recursive resolver has IPv6 connectivity.
+An example is “ds.v6ns.test-ipv6.ams.vr.org”, used by the test-ipv6.com website.

+We query the resolvers for the above features, and record the results in ARFF file format, used by popular data analysis environments, as Weka and RapidMiner.

+Next, we train machine learning algorithms, C4.5 Decision Tree (in Weka) and Random Forests (in scikit-learn), building models for expected and not-expected server behavior.

+Finally, using a separate testing dataset, we classify the fingerprints into two classes: valid (ok) and hijacked (non-ok).
+Thus, the computer is able to assess the probability of user connecting to a valid server by issuing a few DNS queries and running a machine learning algorithm.

 # Implementation